-Figure 8: H2 generation from the Waste-to-Energy plant in Wuppertal,Germany
+Figure 8: H2 generation from the Waste-to-Energy plant in Wuppertal, Germany

 Apart from its use in transportation, WtH can also be used in industries, for instance in the steel, cement, and chemicals industries, to help them decarbonise.
-These industries cannot only rely on electrification and need energy-dense fuels to generate high-temperature heat for their industrial processes.
+These industries cannot rely only on electrification but need energy-dense fuels to generate hightemperature heat for their industrial processes.